ryanwprice/npf558/index.md

 ### Office Hours

-My office is in room ___ and I will be available an hour before class as well as immediately after class.
+My office is IMA362, and I will be available an hour before class as well as immediately after class.

 ### Email